 Neither permits nor HOAs are voluntary.
 You are required to purchase permits for your custom home to be legal, and if your home is in a neighborhood with an HOA, you cannot opt out of joining.
 Since that is the case, here is a run-down of what you need to know about permits and HOAs.

 When Do You Need a Building Permit?

+Your custom builder will need to apply for HOA approval and a city building permit during your home's pre-construction phase.
 Some projects do not require a permit, but they tend to fall under repairs and minor improvements.
 The rules for the types of projects that don’t need a permit are different from community to community.
 Sometimes a project that requires a permit in one area doesn’t need one elsewhere.

 Typically, you can replace most pieces of your house without a permit, but anything you add that changes the structure (ie. adding a built-in porch), is a large-scale renovation (ie. remodeling many spaces within the home) or is a newly built structure (ie. a custom home) requires permits from the city or other agency with jurisdiction over construction in the area.

 Types of Projects that Require a Permit